Choijh03/CNN_CARS_VS_MOTORCYCLE/README.md

 This was Second Machine Learning project using Jupyter Noter book in Anaconda.

-Tensorflow concept was used to distinguish 2 different objects (cars vs motor cycles).
+Covolutional Neural Network (tensorflow) was used to distinguish 2 different objects (cars vs motor cycles).